kucscdemarco/Project-0/README.md

 # Project-0
-testing github assignment submissions
+testing github assignment submissions:

-Create Hello World in your IDE
+Create Hello World in your IDE.

 Export the java code from the IDE and commit it to this gitHub repository